Former Tennessee officer accused in Tyre Nichols' death to change plea ahead of trial

 Nichols died in a hospital three days later.
 An autopsy determined he died from blows to the head and listed his death as a homicide.

-Memphis’ police chief has said the department could not substantiate any reason for the initial traffic stop.
+Memphis’ police chief has said the department couldn’t substantiate any reason for the initial traffic stop.

 Nichols was Black.
-The five officers, who also are Black, were fired for violations of Memphis Police Department policies.
+The five officers also are Black.
+They were fired for violations of Memphis Police Department policies.

 Martin is scheduled to appear before U.S. District Judge Mark Norris on Friday to change his plea as part of an agreement with prosecutors, according to a court document filed Thursday.

-Note: This story has been corrected to show Nichols died on Jan.
-10, 2023, not Jan.
-7, 2023.